EnterpriseDB/repmgr/README.md

     replication, just removes the standby's entry from the `repmgr.nodes` table.
     See also section "Unregistering a standby from a replication cluster".

+* `standby promote`

+    Promotes a standby to a primary if the current primary has failed.
+This command requires a valid `repmgr.conf` file for the standby, either specified explicitly  with `-f/--config-file` or located in the current working directory; no additional arguments are required.

+    If the standby promotion succeeds, the server will not need to be restarted.
+However any other standbys will need to follow the new server, by using `standby follow` (see below); if `repmgrd` is active, it will handle this automatically.

+    This command will fail with an error if the current primary is still running.

 * `standby follow`

     Attaches the standby to a new primary.
 This command requires a valid